-- Bridge Clinic – A transitional outpatient clinic providing short term medical and psychiatric care for discharged inpatients and patients leaving the Emergency Department who are not yet connected to outpatient care but are in need of continued treatment for their SUD until appropriate community linkages can be made.
+Bridge Clinic – A transitional outpatient clinic providing short term medical care for discharged inpatients and patients leaving the Emergency Department who are not yet connected to outpatient care but are in need of continued treatment for their SUD until appropriate community linkages can be made.

-- Education – Enhanced utilization and understanding of a validated SUD screening for all inpatients upon admission.
-Continuing to develop broad-based education curriculum to strengthen understanding & treatment of SUD within the internal MGH community, in the medical community and in the public.
+Education – Continuing to develop broad-based education curriculum to strengthen understanding & treatment of SUDs within the internal MGH community, in the medical community and in the public.